 Calves (At top of boot): 12”

-Fit: So it runs a little bit on the wider side and just a touch wider than Burton boots which many are familiar with.
-So other than UK sizing which fits true, the Adidas Response runs on the bigger side and for all of us at The Good Ride the boots fit right at 1/2 size smaller than most boots fit me so it’s probably the same for you.
+Fit/Sizing: So it runs a little bit on the wider side and just a touch wider than Burton boots which many are familiar with.
+So other than UK sizing which fits true, the Adidas Response runs on the bigger side and for all of us at The Good Ride the boots fit right at 1/2 size smaller than our actual fit.
 They also fit a wider foot and although they aren’t technically wide boots they fit as well as some boots made specifically for wider feet.

 Flex: The Adidas Response ADV flex is right there with the Tactical ADV at a 6 out of 10 and we felt this is a pretty right on an assessment by Adidas.
 Some companies can be way off.
 It’s got a good feel on the forward flex.

 Comfort: So I wish I could do this review over now that I found 8.5 for the 2018 models is a perfect fit for me because the size 9 was a little off.
 I think a lot of the little flex issues/pressure points would disappear with the response like they did with the Tactical ADV when I sized down.
 It seems like it would be almost free of pressure points and hot spots day one.